Never mind: Poll that sparked Brazil's outrage was wrong

-SAO PAULO, April 4 (Reuters) - It turns out that Brazil is still the land of the bikini.
+SAO PAULO (Reuters) - It turns out that Brazil is still the land of the bikini.

 A poll released on March 27 appeared to show that 65 percent of Brazilians believed women in revealing clothes “deserve to be attacked,” sparking a furious backlash on social media, concern over risks to tourists during the soccer World Cup, and even a comment from Dilma Rousseff, Brazil’s first woman President.